open5e/open5e/content/srd/gameplay-mechanics/resting-and-downtime.md

 recuperate, and prepare for their next adventure.
-Many adventurers also use this time to perform other tasks, such as crafting arms and armor, performing research, or spending their hard-­‐‑earned gold.
+Many adventurers also use this time to perform other tasks, such as crafting arms and armor, performing research, or spending their hard-­earned gold.

 > In some cases, the passage of time is something